The fourth rule - additive notation of the Roman numerals

 Only if a number can no longer be constructed using the additive notation, taking into account rule no. 2, that of the repetition (the symbols may not be repeated more than three times in a row), only then the subtractive notation is applied.

-Number 2 is written by placing the I (1) symbol after another I (1): 2 = 1 + 1 = I + I = II;
+The number 2 is written by placing the I (1) symbol one after the other: 2 = 1 + 1 = I + I = II;

-Number 3 is also written by placing I (1) after I (1) twice: 3 = 1 + 1 + 1 = I + I + I = III;
+The number 3 is also written by placing I (1) one after the other repeatedly: 3 = 1 + 1 + 1 = I + I + I = III;

-Instead, number 4 is NOT to be written by placing I (1) after I (1) 3 times: 4 = 1 + 1 + 1 + 1 = I + I + I + I = IIII because it would contradict rule no. 2 of the repetition of the numerals (a symbol can be repeated up to 3 times in a row), so 4 is constructed using the subtractive notation rule: 4 = 5 - 1 = V - I = IV;
+Instead, number 4 is no longer being written using the additive notation: 4 = 1 + 1 + 1 + 1 = I + I + I + I = IIII since it would contradict the rule no. 2, the one of the repetition of the numerals (a symbol can be repeated up to 3 times in a row), so 4 is constructed using the subtractive notation rule: 4 = 5 - 1 = V - I = IV;

-Number 6 is written by placing I (1) after V (5): 6 = 5 + 1 = V + I = VI;
+Number 6 is written by placing I (1) after a V (5): 6 = 5 + 1 = V + I = VI;

-Number 7 is written by placing I (1) after V (5) twice: 7 = 5 + 1 + 1 = V + I + I = VII;
+Number 7 is written by placing I (1) after a V (5) repeatedly: 7 = 5 + 1 + 1 = V + I + I = VII;

-Number 8 is written by placing I (1) after V (5) three times: 8 = 5 + 1 + 1 + 1 = V + I + I + I = VIII - not IIX;
+Number 8 is written by placing I (1) after a V (5) three times in a row: 8 = 5 + 1 + 1 + 1 = V + I + I + I = VIII - not IIX;

-Number 11 is written by adding I (1) to X (10), by placing I (1) after X (10): 11 = 10 + 1 = X + I = XI;
+Number 11 is written by adding I (1) to an X (10), by placing I (1) after X (10): 11 = 10 + 1 = X + I = XI;

-Number 20 is written by placing X (10) after another X (10): 20 = 10 + 10 = X + X = XX;
+Number 20 is written by placing X (10) one after the other: 20 = 10 + 10 = X + X = XX;

-Number 104 is written by placing IV (4) after C (100) to get 104 = 100 + 4 = C + IV = CIV.
+Number 104 is written by placing IV (4) after C (100) to get the number 104 = 100 + 4 = C + IV = CIV.